ivonunes/inkstead-writer/docs/start/themes.md

 }
 ```

-See [Site Configuration](/start/site-configuration/) for configuring collections and data sources.
+See [Site Configuration](site-configuration.md) for configuring collections and data sources.

 ## Layouts

-If a template returns a full HTML document, Writer uses it as-is.
-Otherwise, Writer wraps the rendered content in a layout.
+If a template returns a full HTML document, Inkstead Writer uses it as-is.
+Otherwise, the rendered content is wrapped in a layout.

 Override `theme/layouts/default.plume` to control the document shell.

-## Feed Templates
+## Feed templates

-Writer writes RSS at `/feed.xml` and JSON Feed at `/feed.json`.
+Inkstead Writer writes RSS at `/feed.xml` and JSON Feed at `/feed.json`.

 Override these files to customise them: